 Because of the ongoing COVID-19 pandemic, Allen ISD is offering two learning options for parents during the 2020-21 school year: At-Home Learning and In-Person learning.
 In-Person learning is the traditional classroom learning format.
 At-Home Learning provides live, electronic instruction for families concerned about returning their children to a campus setting.

-Allen ISD will offer two options of instructional delivery models for our students: Traditional in-person learning on campus, or at-home learning.
-The at-home learning option is being provided for our families who have health and safety concerns with sending their children back to school.
+Allen ISD will offer two options for instructional delivery for our students.
 Visit the links below to learn more about each option:

 Regardless of which learning option you choose for your child, the expectations for coursework and the grading system will be the same for both in-person and at-home learning.
-Allen ISD believes this is the most fair and equitable solution for all of our students.
+Allen ISD believes this is the fairest and most equitable solution for all of our students.
 Applicable courses in 9th-12th grade will be included in calculating GPA and class rank for both in-person and at-home learning students.

 Click on the Expand All links below for more details on the learning models: